leezl/cse680/PA08/README.md

    set (BULLET_SOURCE_DIR "/usr/include/bullet")

 The top two are paths to the bullet directory (ie. the extracted folder from the archive, and the second is a path into the build directory where cmake was run.)
-However, even this only worked if Bullet was built using: cmake .. -###############
+However, even this only worked if Bullet was built using: cmake .. -DINSTALL_LIBS=on -DBUILD_SHARED_LIBS=on

 So in build, using:
    cmake ..
    make

 Should result in the creation of the executable in the bin directory.
 See additional build help below.

-Assumes all textures are down the same path as the objects, and their materials (if they exist).
-There may still be a sun.obj in the model directory, since I like drawing soemthing around the light but I didn't want it to be a hard-coded cube.

 CONTROLS:
-Space: starts/stops spinning of object
-a, d: change speed of spinning object
 left arrow: camera gets closer to object
 right arrow: camera gets farther from object
 up arrow: raises camera
 down arrow: lower camera
-s: scale object down
-S: scales object up
-i,k : move the light up and down
+i,k : move the cube up and down
-j,l : move the light left and right
+j,l : move the cube left and right

 The assigned alterations are to add the following:
 1.)
 Use Bullet Physics.
 2.)
 Have a cylinder, sphere, and cube on a board.
 3.)
 Have the cube and board be static, and the cylinder and sphere be dynamic.
+4.)
+Use btTriangleMeshes to load the collision objects?
+Extra Credit/ Graduate Credit.

 The following is still true: